Halophilus/Close-My-Tab/README.md

 - Some distracting websites are valuable research resources beyond their potential for distraction.
 - This extension provides grace periods for distracting websites accessed through search engines.
 - Homepage URLs / low char URLs belonging to distracting sites do not warrant this grace period, and are appropriately blocked.
+- There are currently bugs due to the redirect behavior of Google and Bing.
+The only search engine this feature consistently works for is DuckDuckGo.

 ### Persistence and Reset
 - All relevant values are stored within extension storage, allowing for consistent behavior between browser/OS resets.